 Voting is one of the most important rights we have as American citizens, giving us the power to voice our beliefs and participate in our democracy to elect lawmakers who represent our ideas.
 Now that the midterm elections have come and gone, the presidential election will take place in less than two years.
 However, many people believe that they are unable to vote because of a felony conviction on their criminal record.

-Fortunately, Ohio is one of 14 states which allow ex-felons to vote once they have served their sentence or released from prison.
+Yes, Ohio is one of 14 states which allow ex-felons to vote once they have served their sentence or released from prison.
 Felons are also permitted to vote if they are on parole or probation.
-On the other hand, if a felony involved voter fraud or another electoral matter, a felon loses his/her voting rights.
+If a felony involved voter fraud or another electoral matter, a felon loses his/her voting rights.

 Anyone who is charged with a felony without being convicted—waiting for trial—have the ability to vote as well, even if they are currently in custody through the use of absentee ballots.
 In addition, those convicted of misdemeanors do not lose their voting rights, even if they are in jail—unless the misdemeanor becomes a felony.